Australia's world-first social media ban for children under 16 attracts mixed reaction

 Australia approved the social media ban for children late on Thursday after an emotive debate that has gripped the nation, setting a benchmark for jurisdictions around the world with one of the toughest regulations targeting Big Tech.

-The law forces tech giants from Instagram and Facebook owner Meta Platforms to TikTok to stop minors from logging in or face fines of up to A$49.5 million ($32 million).
+The law forces tech giants from Instagram and Facebook owner Meta Platforms to TikTok to stop minors from logging in or face fines of up to A$49.5m (R582.4m).
 A trial of enforcement methods will start in January, with the ban to take effect in a year.

 “Platforms now have a social responsibility to ensure the safety of our children is a priority for them,” Australian Prime Minister Anthony Albanese said on Friday.